Flower ID

 What a flower identifier still gets wrong

-• Low-light photos can shift petal color and hide leaf detail, so the identifier may confuse similar flowers.
+• Poor lighting, blur, or a busy background can shift petal color or hide leaf detail, so similar flowers may be confused.

 • Rare species, regional hybrids, and cultivated varieties may be missing from common image patterns or may look too similar to related flowers.